stencila/stencila/docs/languages/js/README.md

 # Javascript

 Cells and functions can be written using Javascript.
-An execution context for Javascript, `JsContext` is implemented in the [`stencila/stencila`](https://github.com/stencila/stencila) repository so it's already availble to all Stencila documents without the need for external hosts.
+An execution context for Javascript, `JavascriptContext` is implemented in the [`stencila/js`](https://github.com/stencila/js) repository so it's already availble to all Stencila documents without the need for external hosts.

 ## Data interchange